 - Most resorts can book activities for you, but they generally use one or two specific companies.
 For more variety, book ahead.
 TravelLatte uses and recommends Viator quite often.

 - Taxis have green license plates, and don’t usually have meters.
 Ask about rates before you get in.

-- Water taxis are more like buses: The have a set schedule and route.
+- Water Taxis are more like buses: They have a set schedule and route.
 Be sure to add time if you need to be somewhere.